If you’re looking to lose a few pounds, then you might be thinking of taking up running or another form of high intensity cardio exercise.

 By creating the shape of a bow, the whole weight of your body comes to your abdomen, strengthening the muscles.

-Dhanurasana is also thought to be powerful for anyone using yoga to reduce stress and anxiety.
+Dhanurasana is also thought to be powerful for anyone struggling with low mood and trying to find yoga poses for mental health.